Wotansvolk: Presence in US prisons

-Wotansvolk operated a quite successful prison outreach program.
+Wotansvolk operated a successful prison outreach program.
 Research by Mattias Gardell indicated "a pagan revival among the white prison population, including the conversion of whole prison gangs to the ancestral religion [...] partly due to the reputation of Lane and its association with the legendary Brüders Schweigen, Wotansvolk's name-recognition is high among the Aryan prison population".
 As of January 2001, Wotansvolk catered to more than 5,000 prisoners, including several members of The Order like David Lane and Richard Scutari.
 There were fewer than a hundred prison kindreds by the fall of 1996; more than three hundred of them were present by the year 2000.
 Prison authorities however often break groups by disseminating their members to various establishments.
 Lane's campaigning has contributed to the fact that all states now allow any prisoner to wear a Thor's hammer as a religious medallion.

 If there are many white supremacist groups active in prison, the organization seemed according to Gardell "more successful in its outreach efforts than other Asatrú/Odinist programs".
 Non-racist versions of Asatrú and Odinism are protected in the US under freedoms of speech and of religion, but violent and racist religious materials, such as Wotanism, may be banned or restricted from prisons.
 While the movement is primarily associated to prison culture in the media, Wotansvolk co-founder Katja Lane asserted in a 1999 interview that prisoners constituted only an estimated 20 percent of Wotansvolkers in the United States.

 Beliefs

-Wotansvolk is based on a combination of white supremacism, Jungian psychology, the Völkisch movement, and occult Nazism.
-Lane was also an early proponent of the Zionist Occupation Government conspiracy theory, the belief that "the U.S. government is controlled by racial enemies, using its military might to establish a global Jewish dictatorship."
-Convinced that white man was at the verge of extinction, Lane coined the "Fourteen Words" slogan as a rallying point for white supremacists.
+Wotansvolk is based on a combination of white separatism, Jungian psychology, the neo-völkisch movement, Western esotericism and syncreticism from other far-right subcultures and religious movements, notably the Church of the Creator.
+Lane was an early proponent of the Zionist Occupation Government conspiracy theory, a belief that the U.S. government and the Western world is dominated by "traitors and Jews working towards the establishment of a New World Order".
+Convinced the white race was on the verge of extinction, Lane popularized the "Fourteen Words" slogan as a rallying point in the White pride movement.
 The group praises a mythologized version of the Viking Age, with Odinism as a religious component.
 Wotansvolkers also cite as influential the works of ariosophist Guido von List and philosopher Friedrich Nietzsche.

 Race

-Wotansvolk promotes "pan-Aryanism", denoting a form of nationalism derived from white identity.
+Wotansvolk promotes "white racialism" derived from a white identity.
 They attribute various wars occurring in Northern Ireland and Yugoslavia as consequences of artificial borders imposed by the enemies of the white race to divide and conquer.
 Wotansvolk followers have defended Hitler and the Nazis as "prisoners" of these artificial boundaries.

 Followers of the movement often selectively cite Carl Jung's theories of an "Aryan" collective subconscious, which they equate with the "race-soul" of Nazism.
 Wotansvolk followers specifically cite Jung's 1936 essay "Wotan".